lpin0002/GammaBayes/README.md

 __Documentation__: [ReadtheDocs](https://gammabayes.readthedocs.io/en/latest/index.html)

-## Referencing

-This code is an adaption of a previous work by Abhi Mangipudi and the relevant paper for referencing can be found [here](https://arxiv.org/abs/2112.10371) from ArXiv.
-The bibtex code for it is

-@article{Mangipudi:2021ivm,
-    author = "Mangipudi, Abhi and Thrane, Eric and Balazs, Csaba", title = "{Bayesian WIMP detection with the Cherenkov Telescope Array}", eprint = "2112.10371",
-    archivePrefix = "arXiv",
-    primaryClass = "astro-ph.HE",
-    month = "12",
-    year = "2021"
-}

 ## Warning

 Within the analysis we slice into matrices for the normalisation values of likelihood functions to enforce a normalisation on the interpolation done.